deusfinance/deus-docs/docs/limits.md

-The DEUS System is currently still in the Trial Phase. <br/>
+####The DEUS Synchronizer is currently still in the Trial Phase. <br/>
-Currently expressed at a 1300% over collateral rate. <br/>
+We removed the Time restrictions, but we are still over collateralized Currently expressed at a 1300% over collateral rate. <br/>
-The System will be observed & monitored and after 4 weeks, cap will be lowered. <br/>
+The System will be observed & monitored, and after 4 weeks, the capacity increases. <br/>
-And then again reviewed and lowered.
+And then again reviewed and increased.